ansible/community-docs/create_pr_quick_start_guide.rst

 Quick-start development guide
 *****************************

-This quide describes all steps needed to create your first patch and submit a pull request.
+This guide describes all steps needed to create your first patch and submit a pull request.

 We assume that you use Linux as a work environment (you can use a virtual machine as well) and have ``git`` installed.